cloud-scalable-webapp/cloud-infra-terraform/README.md

 4. Creates a public route table and attaches all public subnets created to the route table
 5. Creates a private route table and attaches all private subnets created to the route table
 6. Creates a public route in the public route table created above with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target
-7. Creates an application security group for EC2 with name "application" and ingress rules to allow ingress traffic on port 22, 443, 80 and 8000 globally
+7. Creates an application security group for EC2 with name "application" and ingress rules to allow ingress traffic on port 22 and 8000 from the load balancer
 8. Creates an EC2 instance in the newly created VPC above with the following specifications:
 * Security Group: application
 * Instance Type: t2.micro